jsdealy/latin/miscellae/guideToLatinConversation.md

 9.

-QUALITIES AND DE- DOTES ET VITIA CORPOR-
-FECTS OF THE HU- IS HUMANI ; MORBI,
-MAN body; DISEASES, VULNERA, MORS.
+QUALITIES AND DE- DOTES ET VITIA CORPORFECTS OF THE HU- IS HUMANI ; MORBI, MAN body; DISEASES, VULNERA, MORS.
 WOUNDS, DEATH.